karpathy/karpathy.github.io/_posts/2015-05-21-rnn-effectiveness.markdown

 At **test time**, we feed a character into the RNN and get a distribution over what characters are likely to come next.
 We sample from this distribution, and feed it right back in to get the next letter.
 Repeat this process and you're sampling text!
 Lets now train an RNN on different datasets and see what happens.

+To further clarify, for educational purposes I also wrote a [minimal character-level RNN language model in Python/numpy](https://gist.github.com/karpathy/d4dee566867f8291f086).
+It is only about 100 lines long and hopefully it gives a concise, concrete and useful summary of the above if you're better at reading code than text.
+We'll now dive into example results, produced with the much more efficient Lua/Torch codebase.

 ## Fun with RNNs

 All 5 example character models below were trained with the [code](https://github.com/karpathy/char-rnn) I'm releasing on Github.
 The input in each case is a single file with some text, and we're training an RNN to predict the next character in the sequence.